MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 ---
-title: Spring Cloud Azure Stream Binder for Service Bus
+title: Spring Cloud Azure Stream Binder for Azure Service Bus
 description: This article demonstrates how to use Spring Cloud Stream Binder to send messages to and receive messages from Azure Service Bus.
 author: seanli1988
 manager: kyliel
 ms.author: Sean.Li
-ms.date:
+ms.date: 08/09/2019
 ms.devlang: java
 ms.service: azure-java
 ms.topic: article
 ---

-# How to use Spring Cloud Azure Stream Binder for Service Bus
+# How to use Spring Cloud Azure Stream Binder for Azure Service Bus

 ## Overview

-Azure provides an asynchronous messaging platform called [Azure Service Bus](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-messaging-overview) that is based on the Advanced Message Queueing Protocol 1.0 ([AMQP 1.0](http://www.amqp.org/)) standard.
+Azure provides an asynchronous messaging platform called [Azure Service Bus](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-messaging-overview) ("Service Bus") that is based on the [Advanced Message Queueing Protocol 1.0](http://www.amqp.org/) ("AMQP 1.0") standard.
 Service Bus can be used across the range of supported Azure platforms.

-This article demonstrates how to use the Spring Cloud Stream Binder to send messages to and receive messages from Azure Service Bus **Queues** and **Topics**.
+This article demonstrates how to use the Spring Cloud Stream Binder to send messages to and receive messages from Azure Service Bus `queues` and `topics`.

 ## Prerequisites